DannyDainton/newman-reporter-htmlextra/README.md

 [![NPM Downloads](https://img.shields.io/npm/dt/newman-reporter-htmlextra.svg?style=flat-square)](https://www.npmjs.com/package/newman-reporter-htmlextra)
 ![Dependencies](https://img.shields.io/david/dannydainton/newman-reporter-htmlextra.svg?style=flat-square)

 A newman HTML reporter that has been extended to include the separation of the iteration runs so these are no longer aggregated together and also some additional handlebars helpers.
-They is a default template that can be used to show the different changes, such as the `Skipped Tests`.
+There is also a default template that can be used to show the different changes, such as the `Skipped Tests` - This can be seen in all the example images.

 ---